-- Since 2005, diesel particulate matter emissions from cruise and cargo ships in Puget Sound decreased 84 percent and greenhouse gas emissions decreased 17 percent. - The Port was an early supporter of international regulations to establish the North American Emission Control Area, which limits the sulfur content in fuels burned in ships when they are within 200 miles of the coast.
-This regulation significantly reduced sulfur and diesel particulate matter emissions in Seattle's Elliott Bay. - The Port provides clean shore power at two cruise berths at Terminal 91, and is on track to add shore power to its third berth by 2023, making all cruise berths shore power capable. - In its first ever Maritime Climate and Air Action Plan, the Port committed to working with its cruise lines to achieve a 100% shore power connection rate by all cruise ships by 2030. - Shore side, over 90% of the cargo-handling equipment at Port's cruise terminals are powered by fuels like electricity or propane. - The Port is partnering with its electric utility and waterfront industry to complete a Seattle Waterfront Clean Energy Strategic Plan, which will holistically identify the policies, technologies and investments needed to deploy zero-emission infrastructure-including shore power-and to enable the transition to zero-emission maritime equipment and operations by midcentury. - The Port collaborates with cruise lines on an annual basis to share key information on environmental performance at berth, such as the number of shore power connections each season and the types of emission reduction equipment ships have on board.
+- Since 2005, diesel particulate matter emissions from cruise and cargo ships in Puget Sound decreased 84 percent and greenhouse gas emissions decreased 17 percent - The Port was an early supporter of international regulations to establish the North American Emission Control Area, which limits the sulfur content in fuels burned in ships when they are within 200 miles of the coast.
+This regulation has significantly reduced sulfur and diesel particulate matter emissions in Seattle's Elliott Bay. - The Port provides clean shore power at two cruise berths at Terminal 91, and is on track to add shore power to its third berth by 2024, making all cruise berths shore power capable - In its first ever Maritime Climate and Air Action Plan, the Port committed to working with its cruise lines to achieve a 100% shore power connection rate by all home port cruise ships by 2030 - Shore side, over 90% of the cargo-handling equipment at Port's cruise terminals are powered by fuels like electricity or propane - The Port is partnering with its electric utility and waterfront industry to complete a Seattle Waterfront Clean Energy Strategic Plan, which will holistically identify the policies, technologies and investments needed to deploy zero-emission infrastructure-including shore power-and to enable the transition to zero-emission maritime equipment and operations by midcentury - In 2022, the Port joined 14 other organizations in creating the world's first cruise-focused Green Corridor, developed to explore decarbonization strategies from the Pacific Northwest to Alaska